MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/vpn-deploy-client-vpn-connections.md

 To use Intune to deploy Windows 10 Remote Access Always On VPN profiles, you can configure the ProfileXML CSP node by using the VPN profile you created in the section [Create the ProfileXML configuration files](#bkmk_ProfileXML), or you can use the base EAP XML sample provided below.

 >[!NOTE]
 >Intune now uses Azure AD groups.
-If Azure AD Connect synced the VPN Users group from on-premises to Azure AD and users have been assigned to the VPN Users group you are ready to proceed.
+If Azure AD Connect synced the VPN Users group from on-premises to Azure AD, and users are assigned to the VPN Users group, you are ready to proceed.

-Create the VPN device configuration policy with which to configure the Windows 10 client computers for the users you added to the group.
-You can copy the contents of the VPN_Profile.xml file that you created in the section “Create the ProfileXML configuration files” into the policy’s EAP Xml window.
-Since the Intune template provides VPN parameters, the only portion of the VPN_Profile.xml that needs to be copied starts with \<EapHostConfig> xmlns and ends with \</EapHostConfig>.
+Create the VPN device configuration policy to configure the Windows 10 client computers for all users added to the group.
+Since the Intune template provides VPN parameters, only copy the \<EapHostConfig> \</EapHostConfig> portion of the VPN_ProfileXML file.

 ### Create the Always On VPN configuration policy